 What happens when the function F becomes more complicated?
 In Figure 2, we compare the accuracy of the two approximations when $F(x) = \cos(8x+1)$ and when $F(x) = \cos(12x+1)$.
 Initially, the computed monomial expansion is as accurate as the Chebyshev interpolant evaluated using the Barycentric interpolation formula.
 However, the convergence of polynomial interpolation in the monomial basis stagnates after reaching a certain error threshold.
 Furthermore, it appears that, the more complicated a function is, the larger that error threshold becomes.
 But what does it mean for a function to be complicated in this context?
-Consider the case when the function requires an even higher-order Chebyshev interpolant in order to be approximated to machine precision.
-In Figure 3, we compare the accuracy of the two approximations when $F(x) = \frac{1}{x-\sqrt{2}}$ and when $F(x) = \frac{1}{x-0.5i}$.
+Consider the case where the function requires an even higher-order Chebyshev interpolant in order to be approximated to machine precision.
+In Figure 3, we compare the accuracy of the two approximations when $F(x) = \frac{1}{x-\sqrt{2}}$ and when $F(x) = \frac{1}{x-\sqrt{5}}$.
 These two functions each have a singularity in a neighborhood of the interval [-1,1], and Chebyshev interpolants of degree ≥ 40 are required to approximate them to machine precision.
 Yet, no stagnation of convergence is observed.
+In Figure 4, we consider the case where F is a non-smooth function, and we find that the accuracy of the two approximations is, again, the same.
 Based on all of the previous examples, we conclude that polynomial interpolation in the monomial basis is not as unstable as it appears, and has some subtleties lurking around the corner that are worth further investigation.